Divergent series: past, present, future: The present

 \begin{description} \item{(1)} If $\sum_{n=0}^\infty a_n$ is convergent, then $S$ should be the usual sum of the series. \item{(2)} If $\sum_{n=0}^\infty a_n$ and $\sum_{n=0}^\infty b_n$ are summable with respective sums $S$ and $S'$ then $\sum_{n=0}^\infty (a_n+Cb_n) $ is summable with sum $S+CS'$. \item{(3)} A series $\sum_{n=0}^\infty a_n$ is \emph{absolutely summable} if the series $\sum_{n=0}^\infty |a_n|$ is summable. \item{(4)} If $\sum_{n=0}^\infty a_n$ and $\sum_{n=0}^\infty b_n$ are absolutely summable with respective sums $S$ and $S'$, then the product of the series, $\sum_{n=0}^\infty c_n$, where $c_n=\sum_{i=0}^n a_ib_{n-i}$, is absolutely summable with sum $SS'$. \item{(5)} If $\sum_{n=0}^\infty a_n$ is summable with sum $S$, then $\sum_{n=1}^\infty a_n$ is summable with sum $S-a_0$. \item{(6)} (In the context of differential equations) If $\sum_{n=0}^\infty a_nx^n$ is summable with sum $f(x)$, then $\sum_{n=1}^\infty n a_nx^{n-1}$ is summable with sum $f'(x)$. \end{description}

-{\bf The Borel method of resummation for a series:} we present it in a way which proves at the same time the property (1): the idea is to take a convergent series $\sum_{n=0}^\infty a_n$ and to write its sum $S= \lim_{k\to \infty} \sum_{n=0}^k a_n$ in a different way.
+{\bf The Borel method of resummation for a divergent power series:} we present it in a way which proves at the same time the property (1): the idea is to take a convergent power series $\sum_{n=0}^\infty a_nx^{n+1}$ and to write its sum $S(x)= \lim_{k\to \infty} \sum_{n=0}^k a_nx^{n+1}$ in a different way.
 For this purpose, we use \eqref{gamma} and we write

 Changing the order of the summation and the integral in the last line requires a proof, which we leave as an exercise.